terotests/doremifa/README.md

 ## start( root:Element, renderFn : (state:any) => Promise<Element>, state? :any, options?:DoremifaOptions)

-Starts the rendering of application with
+Starts the rendering of the application with
 - `root` element to insert the renderers result
 - `renderFn` function returning the element to render
 - `state` initial state of the app
 - `options`

-Currently only option is:
+Currently the only option is:
 - `updateInterval` render loop delay in milliseconds (default 100)

 ```javascript